OTOM-NL/OTOM_AFP/README.md

 Title: A fully coupled local and global optical-thermal model for continuous adjacent laser-assisted tape winding process of type-IV pressure vessels
 Relation to OTOM: Simulation and model validation

-Title: New process optimization framework for laser assisted tape winding of composite pressure vessels: Controlling the unsteady bonding temperature
+Title: New process optimization framework for laser-assisted tape winding of composite pressure vessels: Controlling the unsteady bonding temperature
 Relation to OTOM: Simulation and Optimization

 Title: Temperature variation during continuous laser-assisted adjacent hoop winding of type-IV pressure vessels: An experimental analysis
 Relation to OTOM: Experimental findings

-Title: 3D numerical modeling of laser assisted tape winding process of composite pressure vessels and Pipes—Effect of winding angle, mandrel curvature and tape width
+Title: 3D numerical modeling of laser-assisted tape winding process of composite pressure vessels and Pipes—Effect of winding angle, mandrel curvature and tape width
 Relation to OTOM: Simulation model

 How it works?
 To run this program, open LATW_amblifibre.m which is the main function, run this.
-Follow the help or Tutorial in our Youtube page: https://www.youtube.com/@otom4669
+Follow the help or Tutorial in our YouTube page: https://www.youtube.com/@otom4669
-Please unzip the Analysis_UOT content in the Analysis_UOT folder to see several example of UOT study. https://www.mediafire.com/file/e0ug7s2ljfk2f3m/Analysis_UOT.zip/file Main Window:
+Please unzip the Analysis_UOT content in the Analysis_UOT folder to see several examples of UOT study. https://www.mediafire.com/file/e0ug7s2ljfk2f3m/Analysis_UOT.zip/file Main Window:
 ![image](https://github.com/user-attachments/assets/e870dd77-f080-453a-a149-1964fc6f82b1)